wiremind/charts/stable/prometheus-node-exporter/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Upgrading an existing Release to a new major version

+A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 2.0.0

+In order to have more secure defaults (i.e still using the host network but only listening on Pod IP, not Node IP which would expose metrics), the following breaking changes are made:

+- `service.listenOnAllInterfaces` parameter has been renamed to `listenOnAllInterfaces` since it is not related to the Service, and is now false by default
+- `listenOnHostIP` parameter has been introduced, set to false by default, in order to listen on HostIP if `listenOnAllInterfaces` is set to false.
+If false (which is the default), it will listen to Pod IP only.

 ## Configuration

 The following table lists the configurable parameters of the Node Exporter chart and their default values.